anvichip/AI-code-detection-ML/experiment/report.md

 - The complete experiment results can be found [here](https://docs.google.com/spreadsheets/d/1otK4V8OKmIkNpBL08ZQCtp5fkIpYQJi7aa6SDMDiWcE/edit?usp=sharing).

 ## Research Questions
-- **RQ1**: “Is it better to use a model trained on multiple languages, or a model trained on a single language with fewer data points?”
+- **RQ1**: “Is it better to use a model trained on multiple languages, or a model trained with fewer data points?”
 - **RQ2**: “Which family of models performs the best?“
 - **RQ3**: “How well do models trained on one language generalize to unseen languages?“
 - **RQ4**: “How does dataset size affect performance?“